DavidNodeB/DavidNodeB/README.md

 - 👋 Hi, I’m @DavidNodeB
-- 👀 I’m interested in web development
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me email or message me or github

 <!---